godror/godror/README.md

 `(DESCRIPTION= (ADDRESS=(PROTOCOL=tcp)(HOST=host)(PORT=port)) (CONNECT_DATA= (SERVICE_NAME=service_name) (SERVER=server) (INSTANCE_NAME=instance_name)))`.

-To use heterogeneous pools, set `heterogeneousPool=1` and provide the username/password through `goracle.ContextWithUserPassw`.
+To use heterogeneous pools, set `heterogeneousPool=1` and provide the username/password through `godror.ContextWithUserPassw`.

 ## Rationale

 With Go 1.9, driver-specific things are not needed, everything (I need) can be achieved with the standard _database/sql_ library.
-Even calling stored procedures with OUT parameters, or sending/retrieving PL/SQL array types - just give a `goracle.PlSQLArrays` Option within the parameters of `Exec`!
+Even calling stored procedures with OUT parameters, or sending/retrieving PL/SQL array types - just give a `godror.PlSQLArrays` Option within the parameters of `Exec`!

-The array size of the returned PL/SQL arrays can be set with `goracle.ArraySize(2000)`
+The array size of the returned PL/SQL arrays can be set with `godror.ArraySize(2000)`

 * the default is 1024.